ElvisWang2010/WROFE-2025/README.md

 **LiDAR (LDROBOT D500)**
 - Apply filtering methods (median filter, rolling averages, outlier rejection) to remove noise and stabilize distance readings.
-- Adjust scanning frequency dynamically based on robot speed: slower scans for mapping, faster scans for high-speed navigation.
+- Adjust scanning frequency dynamically based on car speed: slower scans for mapping, faster scans for high-speed navigation.
 - Add obstacle classification by clustering LiDAR points into objects rather than using only raw distance data.
 - For future work, we will consider upgrading to a 3D LiDAR for full spatial awareness in complex environments.
 For this competition, it is not vital.

+## Inertial Measurement Unit (IMU)

+While the LiDAR provides a precise map of the environment and the camera can simultaneously identify different items and surroundings, understanding the car’s own motion and orientation is equally crucial.
+This is where the IMU comes in.
+The Inertial Measurement Unit tracks the car’s acceleration, angular velocity, and orientation in real-time, allowing the car to know exactly how it is moving through space.

 # Software
 ## Frameworks